tinnamchoi/resumes/src/resume.typ

 )
 - Refactor legacy C++ codebase using the pImpl paradigm, enhancing backward compatibility and reducing code size by over 50%
 - Enhance internal debugging tools by designing a more intuitive graphical user interface in C++, improving usability and efficiency
+- Parse specification files with Python to generate over 2000 comprehensive testcases to ensure there are no regressions
-- Optimize development workflows with Python and Rust, achieving up to a 90% reduction in task times such as compilations
+- Optimize development workflows with Rust, achieving up to a 90% reduction in task times such as compilations

 #experience(
   company: "Altacomm Technologies",